RDP session keeps disconnecting

 You can also change the Group Policy setting to allow users to make unlimited simultaneous remote connections by using Remote Desktop Services.
 This may also help solve the disconnection problem caused by the number of Remote Desktop sessions.

-Step 1.
+Step 2.
 Navigate here: Computer Configuration > Administrative Templates > Windows Components > Remote Desktop Services > Remote Desktop Session Host > Connections.
 On the right pane, find Restrict Remote Desktop Services users to a single Remote Desktop Services session and double-click it.

-Step 2.
+Step 3.
 Then disable the policy setting.

 In the next part, we’ll show you how to remotely access another computer without disconnection over AnyViewer.

 Step 1.
-Download, install and launch AnyViewer on both computers.
+Download, install, and launch AnyViewer on both computers.
 Go to Log in, and then click Sign up.
 (If you already have signed up on its official website, you can log in directly.)

 Step 2.
 Fill in the signup information.

 Step 3.
-Then you can see you successfully logged in to AnyViewer.
-Your device will automatically be assigned to the account you've logged in.
+Then you can see your computer successfully logged in to AnyViewer.
+Log in to the same account on other devices.
+All the logged-in devices will be assigned to the account.